Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 Before playing check out the manual of the [original](https://www.gamesdatabase.org/Media/SYSTEM/Nintendo_NES//Manual/formated/Lode_Runner_-_1987_-_Br%C3%B8derbund_Software.pdf) version.
 I could not find the manual  for the NES port of Championship Lode Runner but [here](https://mocagh.org/broderbund/masksun-loderunner-loderunner-manual.pdf) you can check out the Apple II's manual.

+This repository contains the source for the Windows version only.
+For the details of the Android port please click here!

 ## Features of the game
-### Hardver requirements
+### Hardware and software requirements
 Your graphics card has to support OpenGL 4.5 to run it.
+You also need to install Visual Studio x64 redistributables (vc_redist.x64) from [Microsoft's site](https://aka.ms/vs/16/release/vc_redist.x64.exe).
-### Configuration file
+### Configuration files
 In the root folder there is a simple txt configuration file in which you can change features of the game.
 Every entry has a description for it.

 ### Differences from the original (NES) version:
-- controller input is supported but the mappings differ from the original
+- Controller input is supported but the mappings differ from the original
-- the whole level layout can be seen, no scrolling needed
+- The whole level layout can be seen, no scrolling needed
-- original Apple II levelset is used
+- Original Apple II levelset is used
-- collision detection is not the same as in the original one I implemented a new one
+- Collision detection is not the same as in the original one I implemented a new one
-- guards' moving are calculated at every frame while in the original one they only moved at every nth (varying) frame
+- Guards' moving are calculated at every frame while in the original one they only moved at every nth (varying) frame
-- if the runner falls through a trapdoor it will be marked
+- If the runner falls through a trapdoor it will be marked
-- enemies "wear" different suits when they carry gold
+- Enemies "wear" different suits when they carry gold
-- level timer at top of the screen
+- Level-timer at top of the screen

 The levels are ripped from the original Apple II version.
 The NES port has only 50 levels and this remake includes the missing 100 levels too.
 Note: The levels ported to the NES are not 100% identical to the original ones, as some rows or columns are missing in the ported levels.
 If you have the proper NES levelset I will happily include it.

 A conspicious difference about the collision detection: in the original when there are 3 guards circling around a ladder, they do not stop, while in this version they do, but this does not effect the gameplay much, I think...)

 ### Extra features:
-- taking screenshot
+- Taking screenshot
-- recording gameplay video
+- Recording gameplay video

 ### Missing Features:
-- in the NES version after collecting every lode a bonus fruit pickup appears randomly but I could not find the ripped textures so I could not include them
+- In the NES version after collecting every lode a bonus fruit pickup appears randomly but I could not find the ripped textures so I could not include them
 - Demo in main menu is not implented :(

 ### Summarizing what I did not create in this project:
-- the game logic (naturally..)
+- The game logic (naturally..)
-- the textures (I found them on the web they were ripped from the nes cartridge)
+- The textures (I found them on the web they were ripped from the nes cartridge)
-- the soundeffects/music (some of them are form online sources but the rest were recorded by me with the help of an emulator)
+- The soundeffects/music (some of them are form online sources but the rest were recorded by me with the help of an emulator)
-- guard AI (the AI is the same as the original it was published in a book which I couldn't get but I found it in an other [remake](https://github.com/SimonHung/LodeRunner) and I translated it to C++)
+- Guard AI (the AI is the same as the original it was published in a book which I couldn't get but I found it in an other [remake](https://github.com/SimonHung/LodeRunner) and I translated it back to C++)
-- level design - same as original but copied from the mentioned remake
+- Level design - same as original but copied from the aforementioned remake

 Every other feature was developed by me using existing libraries.

 ## Compilation help